bamorgan13/CrystalEscape/README.md

 * Vanilla JavaScript will be used for game logic
 * HTML5 Canvas will be used for rendering the game sprites and backgrounds
 * CSS will be used for basic styling of the webpage
-* Webpack will be used to bundle and serve all scripts in a single source

 ### MVPs
 - [ ] Title screen with instructions